jaikiranc/quotes-api-automation/README.md

 To run all modules, navigate to quotes-api-automation directory and run:

-1.Navigate to features directory and right click on CucumberRunner java file or Alternatively run below commands from the terminal
+1.Navigate to **/src/test/java/com/hmh/cucumber/** directory and right click on **CucumberRunner** java file or Alternatively run below commands from the terminal
 2. mvn clean
 3. mvn install
 4. mvn test